datacamp/community-courses-intro-to-data.world-in-python/chapter3.md

 - Create a `police_shootings` dataframe from the `fatal-police-shootings-data` table in `int_dataset`
 - Create a `state_abbrvs` dataframe from the `statesfipscodes` table in `fipsCodes_dataset`
 - Merge the two dataframes together on the `state` and `STUSAB` fields using the merge() function.
 Assign to `merged_dataframe`.
-- Add a 'citystate' column to your merged dataframe, populating it with the concatinated values from the 'city' and 'STATE_NAME' columns, separated by ', '.
+- Add a `citystate` column to your merged dataframe, populating it with the concatinated values from the `city` and `STATE_NAME` columns, separated by ', '.
 - Print first 5 rows of merged dataframe

 *** =hint